Sanix-Darker/ziim/README.md

 - Zeus get your error and ask you, where you want to find solution
 - You just need to enter number corresponding the forum you want to fetch answers
-- That's all, Zeus will provide you the availablee questions matching your error, give you the answers, votes,...
+- That's all, Zeus will provide you the available questions matching your error, give you the answers, votes,...

 YOU GET IT ?
 No need to `copy the Exception`, `Minimize your terminal`, `Open the browser`, `Paste it on google or any searchEngine`, `Open multiple tabs per result`, `fetching where the solution of your problem could be`...